sagemath/sage-archive-2023-02-01/README.md

     - [Git] Alternatively, clone the Sage git repository:

             $ ORIG=https://github.com/sagemath/sage.git
-            $ git clone -c core.symlinks=true --branch --tags develop $ORIG
+            $ git clone -c core.symlinks=true --branch develop --tags $ORIG

       This will create the directory `sage`.

-Change into it (`cd sage/`) and pick the branch you need, typically the latest development branch, thus do `git checkout develop`.
+      Change into it and pick the branch you need, typically the latest development branch:

+            $ cd sage
+            $ git checkout develop

     - [Windows] The Sage source tree contains symbolic links, and the build will not work if Windows line endings rather than UNIX